18F/tech-talks/Queue.md

-# 18F Monthly Tech Talks
+# 18F Engineering Chapter Tech Talks

 ## Submitting a talk
-Submit an issue in this repo, or talk to us on Slack.
+Submit an issue in this repo, or talk to us on Slack (#tech-talks).

 ## How to attend
-See the 18F-Developers calendar in Google.
-They are held on the fourth Monday of each month.
+See the 18F Events calendar.
+Talks are on Mondays, generally happen twice per month, and generally alternate between a longer talk (30–45 minutes) and a set of 2–4 shorter (10–15 minutes) talks.

 ## Schedule
+See https://github.com/18F/tech-talks/issues for upcoming talks.

+# Archive

+This archive is incomplete, and we need a definitive location for past talk materials.

+## Videos coming soon
 **13 Aug 2018**
 - Logging on login.gov - Justin Grevich (45 mins)